ensingm2/SteamMonsterGameScript/README.md

 - **autoItemUser:** run "startAutoItemUser()" or "stopAutoItemUser()" in the console.
 - **autoUpgradeManager:** run "startAutoUpgradeManager()" or "stopAutoUpgradeManager()" in the console.

+###Slave Window Manager (created by [ags131](https://github.com/ags131/steamMinigameSlaveScript)):
+- Allows opening of multiple slave windows to work around the clicks per second limit
+- Disables rendering on slave windows in order to reduce memory/cpu use
+- In-UI management of slaves from master window
+- Automatic refresh of slave windows to avoid any memleaks
+####Known issue with Slave Window Manager & UserScript:
+- The Slave Window Manager code seems to get cached by the userscript.
+You can force a refresh by uninstalling and reinstalling the base userscript.

 *There are buttons that get added to the bottom of the game page that toggle these functions for your convenience*

 ##Variables: